oveee92/vaulti/README.md

 ## About

+### General

 This utility opens an editor where the encrypted variables have been decrypted!

 The "secret" variables are indicated with a special tag, `!ENCRYPT`.

+Variable files that could not be decrypted for whatever reason, get a tag indicating the problem, but is left untouched after exiting.

-You can use the standard ansible methods of defining a vault password or vault password file.
+You can use the standard ansible methods of defining a vault password or vault password file, like `--ask-vault-pass` parameter, `ANSIBLE_VAULT_PASSWORD_FILE` environment variable and `--vault-id`.

+You can:

-You can add or remove the `!ENCRYPT` tags as you wish, and it will encrypt or decrypt for you.
+- Add or remove the `!ENCRYPT` tags as you wish, and it will encrypt or decrypt for you.

-It supports different vault ids, by using the standard syntax used by ansible-vault, like `--vault-id mylabel@prompt --vault-id myotherlabel@prompt`.
+- Read, edit and encrypt block scalars if you need to include newlines (`|`, `>`, `|-`, etc.), which can be useful when you want to encrypt private keys or other multi-line things.
+- Read and edit different vault ids in the same file
+- Swap to a different vault-id

+There are some quality of life features built in, such as:

+- if you edit the file to some invalid yaml, you'll get the chance to re-open the file and try again
+- ditto if you try to encrypt with a vault id that you didn't load when starting
+- if you comment out a line while it is decrypted, it will not be reencrypted, but it will produce a warning.

+### Vault ids

 Secrets decrypted with the non-default ID will be shown in the tag as `!ENCRYPT:mylabel`.
 You can also set these labels yourself, as long as you actually loaded the relevant vault-id when starting the utility.

-**WARNING**: The labels are there to help you when prompted, but ansible-vault will try all of the keys when decrypting, no matter what.
+**WARNING**: The labels are there to help *you* when prompted, but ansible-vault will try all of the keys when decrypting no matter what.
 So if you have two vault-ids, but you swap the passwords on the prompt, it will still decrypt just fine.
 However, when you save and quit, now you'll encrypt the variables with the swapped passwords instead, which might lead to confusion.

 If it finds vaulted variables it cannot decrypt for any reason, it leaves them unencrypted, but changes the tag to `!COULD_NOT_DECRYPT`.
 The tag returns to `!vault` when you exit the editor.

-There are some quality of life features built in, such as:

-- if you edit the file to some invalid yaml, you'll get the chance to re-open the file and try again
-- ditto if you try to encrypt with a vault id that you didn't load when starting
-- if you comment out a line while it is decrypted, it will not be reencrypted, but it will produce a warning.

 ## Example